d16-nichevo/vtt-icons-download-scripts/README.md

 Important things to note when using these scripts:

+1. The scripts contain comments at the top that tell you more about what they download.
 1. Observe the last edit date of each script.
 If a script is particularly old, it may not work any longer, as the internet a forever-changing place.
 It's worth a try, right?
 1. The scripts download the files to the current working directory.
 Keep that in mind so you don't make a mess.